 Caring for and supporting people we love can be one of the most satisfying and special things we ever do, but without support this kind of caring can have an overwhelming effect on our lives.
-The Sunflower Carers Group is a professionally developed programme designed to facilitate wellbeing for carers, families and supporters of people with a palliative care needs.
+The Sunflower Carers Group is a professionally developed programme designed to facilitate wellbeing for carers, families and supporters of people with palliative care needs.

 Caring for someone who is in a palliative stage of their illness can bring added pressure and stress, and carers in this situation find that they often need different kinds of support and information.
-One of the things that we know can help is having a good grounding and knowledge about what is out there and who can be called on as things become more difficult.
+One of the things we know can help is having a good grounding and knowledge about what is out there and who can be called on as things become more difficult.

-This six week programme has been designed to help carers cope with some of the difficulties that result from supporting and caring, and provides an opportunity to meet other carers in a similar position.
+This six week programme has been designed to help carers cope with some of the difficulties that result from supporting and caring.
+It provides an opportunity to meet other carers in a similar position.
 The sessions are led by staff from the Family Support Team and Day Hospice and aim to address a wide range of issues and offer an informal layer of support.
 The course covers some of the practical, social and emotional aspects of caring, as well as providing the opportunity to ask questions of the people involved in delivering the sessions.

 Sunflower Group Programme

-The Sunflower Group is an six week professionally developed programme designed to facilitate wellbeing, help you access the support you need and provide an opportunity to meet with others in a similar situation.
+The Sunflower Group is a six week professionally developed programme designed to facilitate wellbeing, help you access the support you need and provide an opportunity to meet with others in a similar situation.
 We meet for two and a half hours once a week at Eden Valley Hospice, usually on Monday afternoons from 2 - 4.30pm.